-Chemistry is a basic course of chemistry, emphasizing mastery of stoichiometry, lab skills, and experimental design.
-Students study topics such as modern atomic theory, thermochemistry, oxidation-reduction, kinetic theory, and solution chemistry.
-Requirement: Algebra I
+Chemistry is an introduction to the study of matter and change, emphasizing mastery of stoichiometry, lab skills, and critical thinking.
+Students study topics such as modern atomic theory, bonding, nomenclature, types of reactions, kinetic theory of gases, and acid/base solution chemistry.
+Requirement: Conceptual Physics (or physical science if transfer student) and Algebra I.

 Biology exposes students to many aspects of biology, from unseen forms of life to population mechanics.
 Students will explore natural processes through labs, scientific research, and logical reasoning in order to better understand the world around them.